God Himself, the Unique VII

 What is our purpose in discussing these things?
 Is it to make people study the rules by which God created all things?
 Is it to encourage interest in astronomy and geography?
 (No.) Then what is it?
 It is to make people understand the deeds of God.
 In God’s actions, people can affirm and verify that God is the source of life for all things.
 If you can understand this, then you will be truly able to confirm God’s place in your heart, and you will be able to confirm that God is God Himself, the unique, the Creator of the heavens and earth and all things.
 So, is it useful to your understanding of God to know the rules of all things and to know God’s deeds?
 (Yes.)
 How useful is it?
 First of all, when you have understood the deeds of God, can you still be interested in astronomy and geography?
 Can you still have the heart of a skeptic and doubt that God is the Creator of all things?
 Can you still have the heart of a researcher and doubt that God is the Creator of all things?
 (No.) When you have confirmed that God is the Creator of all things and understood some of the rules of God’s creation, will you truly believe in your heart that God provides for all things?
 (Yes.)
 Does “provision” here have a particular significance, or does its use refer to a specific circumstance?
 “God provides for all things” is a phrase with very broad significance and scope.
 God does not merely provide people with their daily food and drink; He provides mankind with everything they need, including everything that people can see, but also things that cannot be seen.
 God upholds, manages, and reigns over this living environment, which is essential to mankind.
 That is to say, whatever environment mankind needs for each season, God has prepared it.
 God also manages the type of air and the temperature so that they may be suitable for human survival.
 The rules that govern these things do not occur by themselves or at random; they are the result of God’s sovereignty and His deeds.
 God Himself is the source of all of these rules and the source of life for all things.
 Regardless of whether or not you believe it, whether or not you can see it, or whether or not you can understand it, this remains an established and unassailable fact.

 I know that the vast majority of people only have faith in the words and work of God that are included in the Bible.
 For a minority of people, God has revealed His deeds and allowed people to see the value of His existence.
-He has also let them have some understanding of His status and confirmed the fact of His existence.
+He has also let them have some understanding of His identity and confirmed the fact of His existence.
 However, for many more people, the fact that God created all things and that He manages and provides for all things seems vague or unspecific; such people may even maintain an attitude of doubt.
 This attitude causes them to consistently believe that the laws of the natural world formed spontaneously, that nature’s changes, transitions, phenomena, and the very laws that govern it arose out of nature itself.
 People cannot conceive in their hearts of how God created all things and reigns over them; they cannot understand how God manages and provides for all things.
 Under the limits of this premise, people cannot believe that God created, reigns over, and provides for all things; even those who believe are limited in their belief to the Age of Law, the Age of Grace and the Age of Kingdom: They believe that God’s deeds and His provisions for mankind are exclusively for His chosen people.
 This is something I am most loath to see, and something that causes so much pain, because even as mankind enjoys all that God brings, they deny all He does and all He gives them.
 People only believe that the heavens and earth and all things are governed by their own, natural rules and their own, natural laws for survival, and that they are without any ruler to manage them or sovereign to provide for them and keep them.
 Even if you believe in God, you might not believe that all these are His deeds; indeed, this is one of the things most often neglected by every believer in God, everyone who accepts God’s word, and everyone who follows God.
 So, as soon as I begin discussing something that is unrelated to the Bible or so-called spiritual terminology, some people become bored or weary or even uncomfortable.
 They feel that My words seem disconnected from spiritual people and spiritual things.
 That is a terrible thing.
 When it comes to knowing the deeds of God, though we do not mention astronomy, nor do we research geography or biology, yet we must understand God’s sovereignty over all things, we must know of His provision for all things, and that He is the source of all things.
 This is a necessary lesson and one that must be studied.
 I believe you have understood My words, yes?

 The two stories I just told, though slightly unusual in content and manner of expression, told, as they were, in a somewhat special way, were My attempt to use straightforward language and a simple approach to help you gain and accept something more profound.
 This was My only goal.
 In these little stories and the pictures they paint, I wanted you to see and believe that God is sovereign over all creation.
 The goal of telling these stories is to allow you to see and know the infinite deeds of God within the finite confines of a story.
 As to when you will fully realize and achieve this result in yourselves—that depends on your own experiences and your own pursuit.
 If you are someone who pursues the truth and seeks to know God, then these things will serve as an ever more forceful reminder; they will grant you a deep awareness, a clarity in your understanding, which will gradually draw close to God’s actual deeds, with a closeness that will be without distance and without error.
 However, if you are not someone who seeks to know God, then these stories cannot do you any harm.
 Just consider them true stories.